WaterBender231/wef-nexus-online-course/energysecurity/42GlobalChallenges.md

 together 4%).

 **From Energy Source to Consumption: Energy Flows**

 ![Untitled](4%202%20Global%20e75fb/Untitled%205.png)

-LLNC 2019
+<p><small>LLNC (2019).</small></p>
+<p><small>  </small></p>

 National energy flow Sankey diagrams, illustrate the distribution of energy sources and uses by sector.
 The energy flow charts by Lawrence Livermore National Laboratory (2020) include solar, nuclear hydroelectric, wind, geothermal, natural gas coal, biomass, and petroleum.
 Energy is stored and transmitted as chemical energy (e.g. batteries, biomass, petroleum, natural gas, and coal) gravitational energy (e.g. hydropower), thermal energy (heat) and electrical energy (through wires, in capacitors).
 The section shows the example of the US in 2019 with a relatively high share of petroleum and natural gas as primary energy source.
 Also the Energy Flows of other countries are shown on the website of Lawrence Livermore National Laboratory (2020).

-“Functions performed using energy which are means to obtain or facilitate desired end services or states” are termed “Energy Services” (Fell 2017).
+> “Functions performed using energy which are means to obtain or facilitate desired end services or states” are termed “Energy Services” (Fell 2017).
 They can be allocated to the sectors residential, commercial, industrial, and transportation and include for example heating, cooling, cooking, lighting, and motive power (ibid.).
 Rejected energy is the energy lost due to conversion and transmission, mostly in the form of thermal energy (waste heat).